RyanBouzan/TemperatureSensorsV2/README.md

 - Make sure to run InstaCal and set up the DAQ configuration file before running our program.
 It will not work without it!
 - We are using RTD thermosensors.
 Make sure to set this in InstaCal.
 The current configuration has channels 0-4 on [2 wire 2 sensor RTD] , and channel 5 has [1 wire 1 sensor RTD]
 - Select  *Show Connections* in InstaCal to see wiring diagram
-- See trello board for official documentation of this program and guides for software neccesary software installation
+- See trello board for official documentation of this program and guides for neccesary software installation